(Update article: 21-10-2024)

 How does this affect the Octalarm product range?

-The Octalarm alarm diallers with 4G, the Octalarm-Touch, Octalarm-Touch Pro and ARA-Touch Pro, contain engines from the manufacturer Quectel.
-For calling out with these diallers, VoLTE is currently disabled by default in most devices, precisely because the majority of machine-to-machine (M2M) SIM cards (4G) from various providers are not yet ready for calling out with VoLTE.
-This setting is on by default for devices delivered after Aug 2022.
-In the Netherlands, the 2G|3G network can still be used until 2025.
-As soon as the coverage of 4G with Volte is sufficient, you can simply switch to calling via the 4G network by turning on the VoLTE setting in the dialler if this is not yet enabled.
+The Octalarm alarm diallers with 4G, the Touch, Touch Pro and ARA, contain engines from the manufacturer Quectel.
+Now the coverage of 4G with Volte is sufficient, you can simply switch to calling via the 4G network by turning on the VoLTE setting in the dialler if this is not yet enabled.

 The current situation with Octalarm Connect (KPN M2M SIM card included)

 In areas where 2G|3G coverage is disabled, the VoLTE setting on the dialler needs to be switched on by default.
-Using a 4G LTE-M SIM card from a local provider you can find out if this provider is already included in the engine of Quectel, which is fitted in the Octalarm-Touch and Octalarm-Touch Pro.
+Using a 4G LTE-M SIM card from a local provider you can find out if this provider is already included in the engine of Quectel, which is fitted in the Octalarm alarm dialler.

 If dialling out is not possible, we can use the debug information of the relevant provider to update the firmware of the module with the Octalarm alarm dialler(s) relatively easily.
 There are several months between supplying the debug information and the release of a new beta release of the engine firmware.
 This beta release will be tested and subsequently included as part of the next formal release of Quectel as an additional profile for VoLTE.